okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-2-ldap-server/index.md

 4. Save the `okta-reference-coexistence-ldap-example/.env` file.

-5. In the console, start the application with `docker compose up`.
+5. In the terminal, start the application with `docker compose up`.

 6. Repeat steps 3 and 4 from the previous section to sign in to the application.